vaquerizaslab/chess/README.md

 There two basic modes if running CHESS:
   - for inter-species comparisons (default)
-  - for intra-species comparisons using the -genome_scan flag.
+  - for intra-species comparisons using the `--genome-scan` flag.

 CHESS takes the same mandatory, positional arguments for both modes: